Tareck El Aissami

-Tareck Zaidan El Aissami Maddah (/es/; born 12 November 1974) is a Venezuelan politician, who served as the vice president of Venezuela from 2017 to 2018.
+Tareck Zaidan El Aissami Maddah (Note: /es/) (born 12 November 1974) is a Venezuelan politician who served as the vice president of Venezuela from 2017 to 2018.
 He served as Minister of Industries and National Production since 14 June 2018, and as Minister of Petroleum from 27 April 2020 until 20 March 2023.
 He previously was Minister of the Interior and Justice from 2008 to 2012, Governor of Aragua from 2012 to 2017, and the vice president of Venezuela from 2017 to 2018.
 While holding that office, El Aissami faced allegations of participating in corruption, money laundering and drug trafficking associated also to Hezbollah.
 In 2019, U.S. Immigration and Customs Enforcement (ICE) added El Aissami to the ICE Most Wanted List, listed by the Homeland Security Investigations unit.
 El Aissami, who was among the power brokers in Nicolás Maduro's government, resigned on 20 March 2023 during a corruption probe.
 He was arrested by the Venezuelan prosecutor's office on charges of treason, money laundering and criminal association.